 A. Yes.
 While the oven is self-cleaning, you can use the cooktop just as you normally do.
+However, be careful when standing in front of the range-oven becomes very hot while self-cleaning.

 Proper care and cleaning are important so your range will give you efficient and satisfactory service.
 Follow these directions carefully in caring for it to help assure safe and proper maintenance.
 BE SURE ELECTRICAL POWER IS DISCONNECTED BEFORE CLEANING ANY PART OF YOUR RANGE.